IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/modeling/basic_modeling/index.rst

       .. container:: card

-         :doc:`adding_doors_windows`
+         :doc:`openings/index`
-            Techniques for adding and customizing doors and windows.
+            Techniques for adding and customizing doors, windows and other openings.

       .. container:: card